-A Church Plan meeting was held at Princetown St Michael and All Angels Church on Friday 28th April with 2 members of the community who are active volunteers (their input added below as C1 and C2).
+A Church Plan meeting was held at Princetown St Michael and All Angels Church on Friday 28th April with 2 members of the community who are active volunteers.
 The LCO would like to thank them for all the voluntary work they do for the CCT at St Michael and All Angels.
 Items discussed were: